sirpooya/figma-signoff-widget/README.md

 2. When switched to "Approved", your username and avatar will be automatically captured
 3. The assignee information will be displayed below the role name
 4. Click again to toggle back to "In-Review"

-### Using the Checklist
-1. Click anywhere on a checklist item row to toggle it
-2. The checkbox will show a checkmark when selected
-3. Use the "Toggle Checklist" button in the property menu to show/hide the entire checklist section

 ## External Checklist Loading